donnajobridge/location-space/README.md

 From eyepackage directory, run `python run_timeseries.py`

 *Step 4:*
 Create gif of eye movements for one object across all three phases of the experiment: Study, Refresh, and Recognition.
-An apple is plotted as the object.
+An apple is always plotted as the object (for display purposes only).
 Eye movements are shown for one subject (ec108).
 Any trial can be selected.
-Current selection is for Refresh trial 30 (Mismatch trial).
+Current selection is for Refresh trial 30 and Refresh trial 74 (both Mismatch trials).

-*Coming soon
+*How to run:*
+From eyepackage directory, run `python make_eyepath_gif_3phases.py`

+*Step 5:*
+Create gif of iEEG data time-locked to fixation directed to Original object-location during Refresh. iEEG data has been filtered at 5 Hz to highlight the theta frequency (3-8 Hz).
+Two trials from one hippocampal electrode are included, Refresh trial 30 and Refresh trial 74 for subject ec108.

+*How to run:*
+From eyepackage directory, run `python make_brain_animation.py`